 - If treatment is not pursued, the survival time is 3–5 months after diagnosis.29

-- Nasal tumors account for approximately 1% to 2% of all neoplasms in dogs.2
+- Nasal tumors account for approximately 1% to 2% of all cancers in dogs.2

-- Malignant tumors of epithelial origin (carcinomas) make up 70% of intranasal tumors, with adenocarcinoma and squamous cell carcinoma being the most commonly reported.
+- Malignant tumors of epithelial origin (carcinomas) comprise 70% of intranasal tumors, with adenocarcinoma and squamous cell carcinoma being the most commonly reported.
 Sarcomas represent a smaller proportion.11

 What Causes Nasal Cancer in Dogs

-For many cancers, we are often unable to determine an exact cause for cancer development, but nasal tumors do have a likely culprit.
+For many cancers, we often cannot determine an exact cause for cancer development, but nasal tumors do have a likely culprit.
 Passive exposure to tobacco smoke has been identified as a known cause of canine nasal tumors.12

 Risk Factors for Developing Canine Nose Cancer